-Contact ECA: All interested organizations should contact ECA Program Officers Brent Beemer or Adam Meier before the submission of proposals.
-ECA will also put the organizations in contact with appropriate colleagues at the U.S. Embassy in Islamabad.

-Brent Beemer: 202-632-6067, BeemerBT@state.gov
+Contact ECA: All interested organizations should contact ECA Program Officer Brent Beemer before the submission of proposals.
+ECA will also put the organizations in contact with appropriate colleagues at the U.S. Embassy in Kabul.
+Brent Beemer: 202-632-6067, BeemerBT@state.gov.